 Do I need to bring my pet's own food?

-No, it is not necessary.
-It's always best to keep a dog on their normal daily diet, however, we can accommodate practically any feeding needs and schedules (wet, dry, medication, picky eaters).
-If you do bring in your own food, we do require that it is prepackaged in individual serving sizes.
+- No, it is not necessary!
+It is always best to keep your pet on their normal daily diet, however, we can accommodate practically any feeding needs and schedules (wet, dry, medication, picky eaters).
+If you do bring in your own food, we do require that it is prepackaged in individual serving sizes with a visible label showing the dog’s name and last initial (i.e. Aspen S.).

 Can I bring toys and treats for my pet?

-Treats and bones are always welcome during nap time (sleeping porch).
+- Treats and bones for social canines are always welcome during our nap time (sleeping porch).
+Non-social guests can have unrestricted access to their personal belongings while they are in their Suites.
 We only allow toys that are indestructible for safety purposes.

 Will you administer medications for my pet?

-Yes, we can administer pills, ointments, eye drops and ear drops for a small fee.
+- Yes, we can administer pills, powders, ointments, eye drops and ear drops for a small fee.
 Please bring the medicine in its original container from your pet's vet.
-Sorry, but we are not able to accept dogs with diabetes or any condition that may be contagious.
+Sorry, but we are not able to accept dogs with diabetes, critical, life threatening ailments or any conditions that may be contagious.

 Is the doggy daycare facility heated and air conditioned?

-The doggy daycare is heated, but not air conditioned.
-We have constructed large output fans in the ceilings to recycle the air and make the facility cool.
-We also have an outdoor play area if it becomes too hot indoors.
+- The doggy daycare is heated, but not air conditioned.
+We have constructed large output fans in the ceilings to recycle the air and make the facility cool during our summer months.
+Our boarding suites also have heated concrete floors to allow for all-season climate control.

 Do you accept all breeds?